ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

   It was March the cold winds were none
   The day was warm,
   with a southerly breeze
-  High pressure depressed the silent sea
+  High pressure depressed the silent sea.

   The tide went low, exceptionally low.